bolivierjr/WeatherBot/README.md

 `$ pip install -r requirements/requirements.txt`

-PM your bot and `load WeatherBot`.
+PM your bot and `load WeatherBot` and `createdb` to make a user database.

 ## Contributing
 PRs and Issues are welcome.